Omnia and LiveTiles Unite to Form a Stronger Future → Read more

 Close this search box.

-This highlighted importance has also resulted in putting greater pressure on them.
-In the United Kingdom, for example, the arrival of COVID-19 severely tested Walsall Healthcare NHS Trust’s resilience, as it did much of the National Health Service (NHS) itself.
-Trusts are NHS-funded bodies that manage primary healthcare facilities like ambulatory services, clinics and hospitals.
+Appreciation and recognition for frontline healthcare workers may have been at an all-time high after the pandemic hit.
+Their roles were deservedly applauded as being essential not just for their organisations but for their communities as well.
+This highlighted importance has also resulted in greater pressure, leading to healthcare workers’ burnout.
+In the United Kingdom, for example, the arrival of COVID-19 severely tested Walsall Healthcare NHS Trust’s resilience.
+As it did much of the National Health Service (NHS) itself.
+The NHS funds Trusts like the Walsall Healthcare Trust to manage primary healthcare facilities, including ambulatory services, clinics, and hospitals.

 It’s no surprise then that the overwhelming demand for healthcare workers has led to burnout.
 An academic article called “Burnout Among Healthcare Workers in the COVID 19 Era” found that frontline healthcare workers involved in the management and diagnosis of COVID-19 report physical and mental exhaustion as they are exposed to life-and-death situations regularly.
 That’s on top of dealing with the pain of losing patients and colleagues, and the risk of infection for themselves and their families.